themosis/documentation/routing.md

 ### Modifying page title

-If you define a custom route in your application and you want to influence the page title you can easily modify it by using the WordPress filter/hook API.
+If you define a custom route in your application, and you want to influence the page title you can easily modify it by using the WordPress filter/hook API.
 The Themosis framework provides a basic wrapper for it.

 ```php
 Route::get('custom/route', function () {